IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Man, the bravest animal and most prone to suffer, does not deny suffering as such: he wills it, he even seeks it out, provided he is shown a meaning for it, a purpose of suffering.”

+>“After Buddha was dead people showed his shadow for centuries afterwards in a cave, — an immense frightful shadow. **God is dead**: but as the human race is constituted, there will perhaps be caves for millenniums yet, in which people will show his shadow. — And we — we have still to overcome his shadow!”

+>“God is dead.
+God remains dead.
+And we have killed him.
+How shall we comfort ourselves, the murderers of all murderers?
+What was holiest and mightiest of all that the world has yet owned has bled to death under our knives: who will wipe this blood off us?
+What water is there for us to clean ourselves?
+What festivals of atonement, what sacred games shall we have to invent?
+Is not the greatness of this deed too great for us?
+Must we ourselves not become gods simply to appear worthy of it?”

+>“The greatest recent event—that 'God is dead,' that the belief in the Christian god has become unbelievable—is already beginning to cast its first shadows over Europe.”

+>“[T]he decline of the faith in the Christian god, the **triumph of scientific atheism**, is a generally European event in which all races had their share and for which all deserve credit and honor.[ . . .
+U]nconditional and honest atheism [ . . . is] a triumph achieved finally and with great difficulty by the European conscience, being the most fateful act of two thousand years of discipline.”

 ― <a href="https://en.wikipedia.org/wiki/Friedrich_Nietzsche" target="_blank">Friedrich Nietzsche</a>

 >“The principle can be established that for a man who does not cheat, what he believes to be true must determine his action.
 Belief in the absurdity of existence must then dictate his conduct.”

+>“There is but one truly serious philosophical problem and that is suicide.
+Judging whether life is or is not worth living amounts to answering the fundamental question of philosophy.
+All the rest – whether or not the world has three dimensions, whether the mind has nine or twelve categories – comes afterwards.
+These are games; one must first answer.
+And if it is true, as Nietzsche claims, that a philosopher, to deserve our respect, must preach by example, you can appreciate the importance of that reply, for it will precede the definitive act.
+These are facts the heart can feel; yet they call for careful study before they become clear to the intellect.
+If I ask myself how to judge that this question is more urgent than that, I reply that one judges by the actions it entails.
+I have never seen anyone die for the ontological argument.”

+>“An international legal code is indeed now being prepared.
+But this code is made and broken by governments, that is by the executive power.
+We are thus faced with a regime of international dictatorship.
+The only way of extricating ourselves is to create a world parliament through elections in which all peoples will participate, which will enact legislation which will exercise authority over national governments.”

 ― <a href="https://en.wikipedia.org/wiki/Albert_Camus" target="_blank">Albert Camus</a>